February 17, 2018 | 8 pm

-To be any more ingrained in the proud Czech musical lineage than the Smetana Trio may be impossible.
-Founded in 1934 by titanic Czech pianist Josef Páleníček, the trio borrows its name from Bedřich Smetana, the nineteenth-century composer whose operas and short symphonic works ably expressed and inspired the country’s quest for independence.
-While the luminaries of the Czech classical tradition remain central to the ensemble, though, the Smetana now frequently ventures beyond the boundaries of state and nation.
+It may be impossible to be any more ingrained in the proud Czech musical lineage than the Smetana Trio.
+Founded in 1934 by prominent Czech pianist Josef Páleníček, the trio borrows its name from Bedřich Smetana, the nineteenth-century composer whose operas and short symphonic works characterized and inspired the country’s quest for independence.
+While the luminaries of the Czech classical tradition remain central to the ensemble’s repertoire, the Smetana now frequently ventures beyond the boundaries of state and nation.

 Praised by The Guardian for its “exuberant grandeur and concentrated precision,” the ensemble remains vigorous well into its ninth decade.
-At Duke Performances, the evening begins with the mercurial Piano Trio in D Minor by Austrian composer Alexander von Zemlinsky, and builds in excitement with the dramatic Shostakovich Piano Trio No. 1 in C Minor.
-The concert reaches its peak with Mendelssohn’s jubilant Piano Trio No. 1 in D Minor, a showcase for the Smetana’s trademark “musical skill, flawless ensemble, and exceptional communicative ability” (American Record Guide).
+In Durham, the program juxtaposes the depth of the mercurial late nineteenth-century Piano Trio in D Minor by Austrian composer Alexander von Zemlinsky and the drama of Shostakovich’s Piano Trio No. 1 in C Minor.
+The concert concludes triumphantly with Mendelssohn’s jubilant Piano Trio No. 1 in D Minor, a showcase for the Smetana’s trademark “musical skill, flawless ensemble, and exceptional communicative ability” (American Record Guide).

 Zemlinsky: Piano Trio in D Minor, op.
 3